-T.10.2.3 Some Critical Fastener applications have additional requirements that are provided in the applicable section.
+- T.10.2.3 All Critical Fasteners must be secured from unintentional loosening by the use of Positive Locking Mechanisms. - T.10.2.4 Some Critical Fastener applications have additional requirements that are provided in the applicable section.

-T.10.3 Securing Fasteners
+T.10.3 Positive Locking Mechanisms

-- T.10.3.1 All Critical Fasteners must be secured from unintentional loosening by the use of Positive Locking Mechanisms. - T.10.3.2 Positive Locking Mechanisms are defined as those which: - a.
+- T.10.3.1 Positive Locking Mechanisms are defined as those which: - a.
 The Technical Inspectors (and the team members) are able to see that the device/system is in place (visible). - b.
 The Positive Locking Mechanism does not rely on the clamping force to apply the locking or anti vibration feature.
-(If it loosens a bit, it still prevents the nut or bolt coming completely loose) - T.10.3.3 Acceptable Positive Locking Mechanisms include: - a.
+(If it loosens a bit, it still prevents the nut or bolt coming completely loose) - T.10.3.2 Acceptable Positive Locking Mechanisms include: - a.
 Correctly installed safety wiring - b.
 Cotter pins - c.
 Nylon lock nuts (where temperature does not exceed 80°C) - d.
 Prevailing torque lock nuts

-Lock washers, bolts with nylon patches and thread locking compounds (Loctite[®]), DO NOT meet the positive locking requirement.
+Lock washers, bolts with nylon patches and thread locking compounds (Loctite®), DO NOT meet the positive locking requirement.